tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter3.md

 That statement seemed to deflate her, and she sank down in her chair.
 A sense of finality and despair seemed to engulf her.
 After a few seconds, she whispered, "They are going to take it out on me when you leave."

-{{extra.daimon.hero_nickname}} reached out and touched where {{extra.daimon.hero_bestfriend_angel_brother}} back handed her.
+{{extra.daimon.hero_nickname}} reached out and touched her where {{extra.daimon.hero_bestfriend_angel_brother}} back handed her.
 Pushing healing energy into her face, {{extra.daimon.hero_nickname}} replied, "You are not alone.
 If you need friend, I'm staying at the old 'Higant' house on the lake."
-Then softly added, "And I don't have any friends, not like us."
+Then softly added, "I don't have any friends, not like us."

 {{extra.daimon.hero_nickname}} smiled, turned, and walked out the store's front door.